wy1iu/sphereface/README.md

 ### Update
 - **2018.8.14**: We recommand an interesting ECCV 2018 paper that comprehensively evaluates SphereFace (A-Softmax) on current widely used face datasets and their proposed noise-controlled IMDb-Face dataset.
 Interested users can try to train SphereFace on their IMDb-Face dataset.
 Take a look [here](https://arxiv.org/pdf/1807.11649.pdf).
 - **2018.5.23**: A new *SphereFace+* that explicitly enhances the inter-class separability has been introduced in our technical report.
 Check it out [here](https://arxiv.org/abs/1805.09298).
-Code will be released soon.
+Code is released [here](https://github.com/wy1iu/sphereface-plus).
 - **2018.2.1**: As requested, the prototxt files for SphereFace-64 are released.
 - **2018.1.27**: We updated the appendix of our SphereFace paper with useful experiments and analysis.
 Take a look [here](http://wyliu.com/papers/LiuCVPR17v3.pdf).
 The content contains:
 	- The intuition of removing the last ReLU;